 World at Six

-On Friday, May 24th on The World at Six...
+On Friday, December 20th on the World at Six...

 And now you can follow us on Twitter @cbcworldatsix

 If you missed our Power Shift series, click here to learn more about India's transition to become one of the world's powerhouses.